RedApparat/Fotoapparat/README.md

 Camera permission will be automatically added to your `AndroidManifest.xml`.
 Do not forget to request this permission on Marshmallow and higher.

+## Face detection

+Optionally, you can check out our other library which adds face detection capabilities - [FaceDetector](https://github.com/Fotoapparat/FaceDetector).

 ## Credits